Lecrapouille/OpenGLCppWrapper/README.md

 A `build/` folder shall have been created containing the compiled and runnable files.
 Two libraries (one static the second dynamic) shall also be present.
 You can use them for your project.

-**Note:** make commands `download-external-libs` and `compile-external-libs` plays the same role than a recursive git clone (but I do not like so I do not use except for my makefiles).
-They will download, compile (but not install) GitHub libs like: Backward, SOIL and Dear IMgui.
+**Note:** make commands `download-external-libs` and `compile-external-libs` plays the same role than a recursive git clone (which I do not like it so I only use it for my makefiles).
+They will download, compile (but not install) GitHub libraries like: Backward, SOIL and Dear IMgui.

 To compile API examples:
 ```sh